This post may contain paid links. See more info on my privacy page.

 Jump to:

-- Place the roasting pan from cooking roast beef (ex. boneless prime rib) on the stovetop over medium heat after removing the roast from the pan.
-Or, use another dish appropriate for cooking on the stove.
+- Place the roasting pan from cooking roast beef (such as boneless prime rib) on the stovetop over medium heat after removing the roast, or use a skillet.

 - Add Beef Broth or Juices from the roast beef.
 Bring to a simmer.